-Below are just a few of the most significant recent developments over the past year.
-However, to stay current on the latest news and trends affecting your ministry, we also encourage you to check out ECFA's regularly updated News page, as well as our annual State of Giving report, available at ECFA.org.
+Below are a few recent developments you may wish to keep in mind as you close out the books on 2024.
+However, to stay current on the latest news and trends affecting your ministry, we also encourage you to check out ECFA's regularly updated News page, as well our annual State of Giving report, our updated "Answering Your Overtime Questions" eBook, and our new "4 Essentials for Integrity in Fundraising Appeals" eBook.
+These resources-and many more-are available at ECFA.org.